alkampfergit/personal-blog/codewrecks/content/post/old/2010/04/asp-net-and-an-hiddenfield-inside-a-disable-panel.md

 </form>
 {{< / highlight >}}

-This is a simple piece of code with two textbox, and two hidden fields, but the important aspect is that two of them are inside an asp:panel that has disabled=â€trueâ€.
+This is a simple piece of code with two textbox, and two hidden fields, but the important aspect is that two of them are inside an asp:panel that has disabled=*true*.
 Then I have a label and a simple Button.
 Here is the code behind.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 Public Sub PageLoad(ByVal sender As Object, ByVal e As System.EventArgs) Handles Me.Load